WallarooLabs/wally/book/go/api/api.md

 Data is the object that is passed to a computation's `Compute` method.
 It is a plain Go object and can be as simple or as complex as you would like it to be.

-It is important to ensure that data returned is always immutable or unique to avoid any unexpected behavior due to the asynchronous exectution nature of Wallaroo.
+It is important to ensure that data returned is always immutable or unique to avoid any unexpected behavior due to the asynchronous execution nature of Wallaroo.

 ### Key